kconto/Hello-World/README.md

 Here is the file from second computer.
 Little confused because I am not sure where the Git directory ended up because it is not here.

+It went right into the Master, not sure why.